Sustainable Housing Practices from Traditional Indian Culture

 The Indian Science of Architecture – Vastu shastra

 Vastu shastra gives directions based on energy flow patterns – particularly of light and wind, utilization of shelter space for various activities like cooking, washrooms, living area, the position of water source, and overall people’s lifestyle and occupation patterns.
-Correspondingly the spaces in different directions were designed for specific purposes.
-Thankfully many modern architects do follow the basic direction principles and try to imbibe as many as possible in their urban designs.

 Traditional Green Buildings

 Traditional houses are known for their valuable contribution to the architectural vocabulary of India and the visual interest they create.
-These houses are also known for their great learning and for their contribution to the knowledge and understanding of the quality of the built environment as they showcase their sensitivity in planning, designing, and construction of the houses.
-Traditionally the Indian houses, no matter which state was constructed from locally available building materials – mud and stone – with animal dung as plaster.
-Some examples of sustainable traditional architecture are:
+These houses are also known for their contribution to the knowledge and understanding of the quality of the built environment as they showcase their sensitivity in planning, designing, and construction of the houses.

 Dhajji Dewari from Himachal Pradesh and Jammu & Kashmir

 The Dhajji Dewari house is made by partially cutting the mountain slope.
 The earth walls are raised to enclose a rectangular space.
-The plinth is constructed as a platform and the stonework is coarse to create strong bonding.
-The roof is kept flat and it consists of a closely packed layer of twigs supported on wooden beams and joists and resting on the wooden columns.
-The Dhajji Dewari is derived from the Persian language meaning “patch quilt wall” due to its resemblance to the quilt patchwork of Persian weavers and is extremely ductile to control lateral displacement in case of earthquakes.
+The plinth is constructed as a platform, and the stonework is coarse to create strong bonding.
+The roof is kept flat and consists of a closely packed layer of twigs supported on wooden beams and joists resting on the wooden columns.

-These traditional houses require very little electricity for light or heating.
-There is only a single opening in the form of a door to allow light and ventilation.
-Due to the material used, they even retain heat.
 The house is divided into three parts.
-The front is where there is light and all daytime activity takes place.
+The front is where there is light, and all daytime activities take place.
 This is a buffer that shields the inside from the outside.
 Cooking and sleeping are undertaken in the inner part.
 There is an exclusive part for the cattle.
-The doors to the two inner rooms are arranged in a way that the cold wind cannot enter.
-The heat from people, animals, and the cooking stove keep the living room warm.
+The doors to the two inner rooms are arranged so that the cold wind cannot enter.
+The heat from people, animals, and the cooking stove keeps the living room warm.

 Nalukettu from Kerala